 Should report all cyber threat indicators to federal and information-sharing and analysis organizations.

-Finally, it must report the breach to OCR as soon as possible, but not later than 60 days after the discovery of a breach affecting 500 or more individuals.
+Finally, it must report the breach to Office for Civil Rights (OCR) as soon as possible, but not later than 60 days after the discovery of a breach affecting 500 or more individuals.

-Most importantly, OCR considers all mitigation efforts taken by the entity during in any particular breach investigation.
+The OCR considers all mitigation efforts taken by the entity during any breach investigation.
 For instance, such efforts include voluntary sharing of breach-related information with the appropriate agencies.
+Remember in the event of a cyberattack it is critical to comply with breach reporting requirements.